jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 By default, every time a a stage completes in Pipeline, the next stage begins automatically.
 In later stages, automatic deployment happens only when all of the preceding stages succeed.

 **Important**: If your deployment stages all try to use the route that is specified in your project manifest file, a route collision occurs.
 For more information about preventing route collisions when you deploy to multiple stages, [see the Manifest files section][6].

+<a name="env_props"></a>
+####Environment properties

+Environment properties are variables whose values are accessible to any job within a stage.
+This is especially useful when writing scripts that run within stages.
+For example, a single test script that refers to a `URL` variable could be re-used across many different stages that run jobs that test a particular web app deployment.
+For each stage, only the `URL` variable would need to be created; the script itself would just refer to its stage's `URL` environment property.

+You can create environment properties for a stage by entering them individually under ENVIRONMENT PROPERTIES during stage configuration.
+You can also provide a stage with a properties file by entering the path relative to the stage input.

 <a name="jobs"></a>